 The winning projects, located in Brazil, Indonesia, Sierra Leone, Peru and India, will also collaborate with the IUCN Green List of Protected and Conserved Areas Standard.
 The IUCN Green List Standard consists of 17 globally applicable criteria categorized under four components, supported by 50 generic indicators.
 It provides an international benchmark for quality that motivates improved performance and achievement of conservation objectives.
 With support from BNCFF, the selected project will undertake the Green List Gaps Analysis tool, a self-assessment and analysis tool, aiming to identify areas for improvement and investment, measure performance against all criteria of the IUCN Green List Standard.
 It will provide a baseline to track progress towards the evaluation thresholds, helping streamline a potential certification process for candidate sites.

-We’d like to thank all those who sent proposals and particularly congratulate the winners as we move forward together with them.
+We would like to thank all the project applicants for their proposals, and to congratulate the six winners as we move forward together with them.